 Dog Nutrition

-Dogs require 22 amino acids to create the proteins their bodies need.
-While they can synthesize some of these amino acids internally, 10 of them must come from their diet.
-These are known as essential amino acids.
+Dogs need 22 amino acids to make the proteins that their bodies need.
+They might be able to make some of these amino acids at home, but 10 of them must come from their diet.
+They are essential amino acids.

 High-Quality Protein Sources for Dogs

-When selecting commercial dog food, look for options that list a specific meat source as the first ingredient, such as “chicken” or “beef,” rather than generic terms like “meat meal” or “animal by-products.”
+For commercial dog food, look for products with a particular source of meat in the first ingredient (i.e., “chicken” or “beef”), rather than some vague term like “meat meal” or “animal by-products”.

 Healthy Fat Sources for Canines